Policies

 Safe management of blood and body fluid spillages Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
-Blood and body fluids, e.g. urine and...
+This Policy is one of the ‘Standard infection control precautions’ (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+Blood and body fluids, e.g. urine and faeces, may contain a large number...

 Type: Policies